oracle/pgql-lang/pages/pgql-1.5-spec.md

 The `ELEMENT_NUMBER` function allows for obtaining a unique identifier for each vertex and edge within a solution to a graph pattern.

 Vertices and edges are numbered from top-to-bottom and from left-to-right.
-Therefore, vertices have uneven numbers (1, 3, 5, ...) while edges have even numbers (2, 4, 6, ...).
+Therefore, vertices have odd numbers (1, 3, 5, ...) while edges have even numbers (2, 4, 6, ...).

 For example: